⚠️ Work in progress — createCMS is pre-1.0 and not production-ready (not tested in production). Expect breaking changes.

 • originBranchName is a snapshot of the name at creation time; it is the fallback when the branch was later deleted (there is no foreign key, so a deleted branch simply leaves the snapshot in place).

 getRootHistory returns branch = COALESCE(live branch name, originBranchName).
-Because the value is stored at write time, shared ancestors are attributed to the branch that actually created them — they are not "claimed" by whichever branch tip happens to be closest.
+Because the value is stored at write time, shared ancestors are attributed to the branch that actually created them, not "claimed" by whichever branch tip happens to be closest.

 Commits are advanced by a branch, combined by a merge, and exposed by publishing.